peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Returns:</b>

-The name of this media type's top-level type (such as "text" or "audio".
+The name of this media type's top-level type (such as "text" or "audio" .

 <a id="TypeAndSubType"></a>
 ### TypeAndSubType